LoginRadius/node-js-sdk/README.md

 ### X-Origin-IP

-LoginRadius allows you to add X-Origin-IP in your headers and it determines the IP address of the client's request,this can also be useful to overcome analytics discrepancies where the analytics depend on header data.
+LoginRadius allows you to add X-Origin-IP in your headers, and it determines the IP address of the client's request.
+This can also be useful to overcome analytics discrepancies where the analytics depend on header data.

 ```
  originIp:"{{ Client Ip }}"